 Create a robust infrastructure

-Everyone should have a platform strategy.
+Every company should have a platform strategy.
 Poorly configured systems lead to instability, high operating costs and frustration among developers.
-We have seen how companies that invest in a solid platform have fewer production problems and more satisfied developers.
-A good platform takes into account how applications are scaled, how traffic is handled, and how to ensure high availability.
+We have seen how companies that invest in a solid platform experience fewer production problems and more satisfied developers.

 Platform over patchwork